angular/angular/aio/content/tutorial/toh-pt4.md

 Refresh the browser to see the list of heroes, and scroll to the bottom to see the messages from the HeroService.
 Each time you click a hero, a new message appears to record the selection.
-Use the "clear" button to clear the message history.
+Use the **Clear messages** button to clear the message history.

 {@a final-code-review}